kdeldycke/awesome-iam/readme.md

 - [The Difficulties of SAML Single Logout](https://wiki.shibboleth.net/confluence/display/CONCEPT/SLOIssues) - On the technical and UX issues of single logout implementations.

-- [The SSO Wall of Shame](https://sso.tax) - A documented rant on the exessive pricing practiced by SaaS providers to activate SSO on their product.
-The author's point is, as a core security feature, SSO should be reasonnably priced and not part of an exclusive tier.
+- [The SSO Wall of Shame](https://sso.tax) - A documented rant on the excessive pricing practiced by SaaS providers to activate SSO on their product.
+The author's point is, as a core security feature, SSO should be reasonably priced and not part of an exclusive tier.

 ## Secret Management